-The key messages from this session are • Even though you may not be sexually active yet, it is important to know what all the options are for preventing pregnancy. • There is no shame in taking a contraceptive and just because someone is on a contraceptive, doesn't mean they are having sex. • It is important to be educated so that when the time comes a person can make a decision to prevent pregnancy. • Abstinence is the only 100% effective method for preventing pregnancy.
-Although pregnancy is normal, having children by choice, not by chance, is best for the mother, the baby, the family and the nation.
-Come along to come for illustration in the community includes
+The key messages from thi s session are y not be sexually active y vet, it is important to ki now what all the options

+- are for preventing pregnancy.

+- There is no shame in taking a contraceptive and just because someone is on a contraceptive, doesn't mean they are having sex.

+- It is important to be educated so that when the time comes a person can make a decision to prevent pregnancy.

+- Abstinence is the only 100% effective method for preventing pregnancy.

+- Although pregnancy is normal, having children by choice, not by chance, is best for the mother, the baby, the family and the nation.

 - Some places to access family planning in the community include:

-- District Hospitals
+- o District Hospitals

-- o Health Centres
+- Health Centres

 - o Family Planning Association of Malawi (FPAM)

 - o YONECO

 - o Banja La Mtsogolo (BLM)

 - Youth Centres

 - Other organizations within the communities